jgreben/ModBibFrame/README.md

 java -classpath .:lib/myMarc4j.jar:lib/jdom-2.0.5.jar:lib/saxon9he.jar:lib/ojdbc14.jar Main /path/to/MARC/records.mrc

-The files in the conf directory contain text files that let the utility know which Bibframe element text you choose to be rolled up into a `rdf:about` or `rdf:resource` URI.
+The files in the conf directory are text files that let the utility know which Bibframe element text you choose to be rolled up into a `rdf:about` or `rdf:resource` URI.
+The file name corresponds to the Bibframe element to be modified.
+Add new files with the appropriate name and text element names as needed for new elements.
 The files indicated by the _resources suffix tell the utility to convert the corresponding rdf:resource URI to match the rdf:about URI.

-Customize the conf/convert.conf file to set the appropriate outcome for the log path, base uri, whether to create bnodes, whether to create an MD5 hash, and whether to use (ans subsequently cleanup) Authority keys as part of the hasAuthority element (see below).
+Customize the conf/conversion.conf file to set the appropriate outcome for the log path, base uri, whether to create bnodes, whether to create an MD5 hash, and whether to use (ans subsequently cleanup) Authority keys as part of the hasAuthority element (see below).

 -----